arunesh04/Numberplate-booking-app/README.md

 ## Getting Started

-To run the application using Docker Compose, follow these steps:
+To run the Fancy Number Plate application using Docker Compose, follow these steps:

 1. Clone this repository to your local machine: